X-on/surgeryconnect-patient-api-docs/source/includes/_files.md

 ----- | ---- | -----------
 `id` | String | The UUID of the file.
 `createdAt` | String | The timestamp when this file was created (uploaded) in ISO 8601 format.
+`description` | String | An optional description of the file, provided by the file uploader.
 `expiresAt` | String | The timestamp when access to this file will expire in ISO 8601 format.
 After this time, the file will remain in file storage, but will be inaccessible to all APIs.
 `fileRequestId` | String | The UUID of the file request this file is associated with, or `null` if not associated with any file request.
 `mimeType` | String | The MIME type of the file.